SKSUB/-Exp_robotics_lab_3/README.md

     ./simulation.sh

 It starts all the necessry nodes to simulate the simulation of the game.
+Don't forget to navigate to the erl2 folder to run the simulation and also make it executable with the

+     chmod +x simulaiton.sh

 Following are the pictures of the simulation